cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-alter-database.md

 **`new_tablespace`**

 The new default tablespace of the database.

-:   This form of the command cannot be executed inside a transaction block.
+This form of the command cannot be executed inside a transaction block.

-configuration_parameter value
+**`configuration_parameter` value**

-:   Set this database's session default for the specified configuration parameter to the given value.
+Set this database's session default for the specified configuration parameter to the given value.
 If value is `DEFAULT` or, equivalently, `RESET` is used, the database-specific setting is removed, so the system-wide default setting will be inherited in new sessions.
 Use `RESET ALL` to clear all database-specific settings. `SET FROM CURRENT` saves the session's current value of the parameter as the database-specific value.

-:   See [SET](/docs/sql-statements/sql-stmt-set.md) and Server Configuration Parameters for more information about allowed parameter names and values.
+See [SET](/docs/sql-statements/sql-stmt-set.md) and Server Configuration Parameters for more information about allowed parameter names and values.

 ## Notes